Omikhleia/awesome-sile-books/dragon-de-brume-hs/README.md

 In March 2025, the sources were again updated to still work with SILE 0.15.10 and _re·sil·ient_ 2.8.0 (no changes were made to the content).

+The Summer 2025 edition was updated to work with a special build of SILE 0.15.12 or 0.15.13 (with features from PR 2294), and _re·sil·ient_ 3.0.0.

 ## License

 ### Bibliography files